tmhsplb/opiddailydoc/docs/Infrastructure.md

 in a desktop version of IIS under this Url.
 Without this, the desktop IIS cannot be used to host the application.
 See the section on configuring IIS below.

-Visual Studio includes the ability to view an installed SQL Server Express database, but it is more convenient to have SQL Server Management Studio
-(SSMS) available for this purpose.
-This requires a (lengthy) download.
-The version of SSMS used for the development of the OPIDDaily application is v18.0.
-Note that SQL Server Express is a separate download from SSMS; it does not come bundled with SSMS.

 New development in the OPIDDaily Visual Studio project will be done in the **staging** branch and deployed to the stagedaily application at AppHarbor.
 (See the section on Deployment.)
 After changes to the **staging** branch have been tested in the desktop environment, using the Visual Studio GutHub interface they will be commited and then pushed to the staging branch at GitHub.
 After changes have been tested, they will be merged into the **master** branch of the project and from there deployed to application OPIDDaily at Appharbor.

-When the codebase is installed on a developer's Visual Studio instance on his/her machine by cloning the GitHub repository **OPIDDaily**, the developer must use Visual Sutdio to create a **staging** branch and then rebase this branch to **origin/staging**.
-This will allow the developer to see the contents of the staging branch at GitHub.
-To pick up changes commited and pushed to GitHub in a remote **staging** branch, it is necessary to rebase the local **staging** branch to **origin/staging**.
+When the codebase is installed on a developer's Visual Studio instance on his/her machine by cloning the GitHub repository **OPIDDaily**, the developer must use Visual Sutdio to create a **staging** branch and then rebase this branch to **origin/master**.
 This will cause the remote changes to appear in the local **staging** branch without the need to Fetch and Pull them as is done between a remote **master** branch and a local **master** branch.

-## SQL Server Express
+## SQL Server Express and SSMS
-The desktop version of OPID Daily makes use of a SQL Server Express to store information about clients.
+The desktop version of OPIDDaily makes use of a SQL Server Express to store information about clients.
+The database is managed by v18.0 of SQL
+Server Management Studio (SSMS).
+Visual Studio includes the ability to view an installed SQL Server Express database, but it is more convenient to have
+SQL Server Management Studio available for this purpose.
+SQL Server Express and SSMS require separate (lengthy) downloads.

 The SQL Server Express database for OPIDDaily was created by executing the SQL query